amabdallah/WaM-DaM/README.md

 4. You want to automate the process to discover and prepare your input data to models in a generic way.
 4. You want to share and publish your data.
 WaM-DaM supports important metadata like sources, methods, and units to help others correctly interpret the meanings of your data.Check out the [scope](https://github.com/amabdallah/WaM-DaM/blob/master/01Documentation/01Design/Scope.md) of WaM-DaM data.

+#### WaM-DaM Schema
+Check out this interactive WaM-DaM logical data model <a href="http://amabdallah.github.io/WaM-DaM/" target="_blank">(WaM-DaM schema)</a> and see the full [Documentation](https://github.com/amabdallah/WaM-DaM/tree/master/01Documentation) abou WaM-DaM architecture

 #### Getting Started with WaM-DaM
-WaM-DaM is implemented in a relational database and ready for use to load your data into it it.
-You can choose one of these relational database systems to set up your own WaM-DaM instances: SQLite, PostGreSQL, MySQL, and Microsfot SQL Server.
+WaM-DaM is implemented in a relational database and ready for use to load your data into it  in SQLite, PostGreSQL, MySQL, and Microsfot SQL Server.
 If you are a beginner, we recommend you to use SQLite because it is very simple to use and set up, doesn’t require a server, and you can use the free Mozilla Firefox Manager to interact with its data.

+#### Use Cases
+In the Getting Started with WaM-DaM section above, you can get an empty database of WaM-DaM.
+Then the Documentation section gives you an idea about WaM-DaM tables, what they mean, and how they are connected with each other.
+This section provids sizx used cases that demonestrate the capabilities of WaM-DaM and how users can benifeit from it.
+These uses cases need the prepopulated WaM-DaM SQLite database.
+Check out the SQL scripts that guide you for the <a href="https://github.com/amabdallah/WaM-DaM/tree/master/03UseCases" target="_blank">use cases</a>

+Check out more info about the project and [Rationale and Context](https://github.com/amabdallah/WaM-DaM/blob/master/docs/Rationale_Context.md) of WaM-DaM development

 Check out the [Instructions](https://github.com/amabdallah/WaM-DaM/tree/master/01Documentation/05Workshop) on how you can set up a WaM-DaM database in SQLite.
 The instructions are demonstrated live in a video screenshot :)